 A player may choose to use mixed strategies, namely, to select a distribution over the subsets of size b from his buffer.
 Instead of using distributions over a possibly exponential number of such subsets, it is more convenient to assign a probability (between 0 and 1) to every individual transaction in the buffer, such that the probabilities sum up to b.
-This scheme can be translated to probabilities over subsets (we show this in the full version of this paper).
+This scheme can be translated to probabilities over subsets (we show this in Appendix B).
 We adopt the latter approach, for its simplicity.